MaxDobbs32/Axios/README.md

 Second, code is always divided into states (similar to a Turing machine).
 At the beginning of each state, the cell at which the pointer is located is changed.

+The two core operators are 0 and 1, and 2 and 3 are used for output and input respectively.
+Note that Axios does not require these operators be Western Arabic numerals, as other numeral systems can be used to write programs.

-From here, the operators work as follows:
+The operators work as follows:

 Program start: Initializes list containing one cell set to zero (note that the first state must immediately change this cell to one)